eHealth and COVID-19

 An equivalence decision establishes that COVID-19 certificates issued by a third country in accordance with standards and technological systems that are interoperable with the trust framework for the EU Digital COVID Certificate and that allow for the verification of the authenticity, validity and integrity of the certificate, and which contain the data set out in the Annex to the Regulation (EU) 2021/953 are to be considered as equivalent to certificates issued by Member States in accordance with the EU Digital COVID Certificates Regulation, for the purpose of facilitating the holders’ exercise of their right to free movement within the Union.

 The process for joining is described in the Third Country COVID certificate Equivalence Decision Checklist complemented by three Annexes (Evaluation Checklist, Technical Procedure, Application Form).
-See also additional information on the recognition on EU-DCC and data protection.
+See also additional information on the recognition on EU-DCC and data protection (Word version).

 - Datasets and value sets: